 4. One Day on the Campaign Trail

-Each full set also includes two close reading charts – a chart that shows students just what they need to do for each reading and a chart of the symbols for marking up the texts.
-In addition, there is a smaller version of these two charts for students’ notes.
+Additionally, each full set also includes two close reading charts – a chart that shows students just what they need to do for each reading and a chart of the symbols for marking up the texts.
+There is a also a smaller version of these two charts for students’ notebooks.

-If you would like to give one of these a try, here’s a FREE sample that you can download and use now – Close Reading – Women’s Suffrage.
+If you would like to give one of these close reading lessons a try, here’s a FREE sample that you can download and use now.
 It includes one article about the fight for women’s right to vote, with all of the related activities.

 Leave a Reply